BCN3D/Hotend-Test-Bench/README.md

 ## Code
 The code uses the [PID library](http://playground.arduino.cc/Code/PIDLibrary) for Arduino and a home made [hotend class](https://github.com/BCN3D/Hotend-Test-Jig/blob/master/Code/hotend.h).

+The conversion to temperature is calculated with the Steinhart-Hart equation.
+You can find the guidelines of this conversion in the [adafruit learning system](https://learn.adafruit.com/thermistor?view=all).
+It would be better to do some table look-up but the code is harder...

 First it does a startup flashing the LEDs, opens a Serial port and then it checks if the hotends are connected or not by checking the thermistor resistance.

 Then the heat up process starts.
 Every 500ms a packet is sent through the serial port with the six temperatures.
 This packet is received by the computer and a [Processing](http://processing.org) program plots the data.